 We have original equipment manufacturer agreements primarily with Dell and Hitachi Data Systems for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
 Dell and Hitachi Data Systems have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
 A material portion of our software revenue is generated through our original equipment manufacturer agreements.
-Sales through our original equipment manufacturer agreements accounted for 8% of our total revenues for the three months ended June 30, 2009.
+Sales through our original equipment manufacturer agreements accounted for 8% of our total revenues for the three months ended June 30, 2010 and 10% of our total revenues for the three months ended June 30, 2009.